top of page

 However, the safest bet will be "Fnu Hina" i.e. same as your US visa.
 We have traveled to the US with Qatar, KLM, United, and Delta with "FNU" as the first name and never faced any issues.

 Case 02: For names like “Hina Singh” as a given name and “blank” surnames on passports, do not over-complicate it.
-Just book your flight tickets with your First name as "Hina" and your Last name as "Singh".
+Book your flight tickets with your First name as "Hina" and your Last name as "Singh".

-Just temporarily ignore what’s printed on the visa i.e. "FNU Hina Singh".
-So in this case, your air ticket will be booked as "Hina Singh" and it will match your passport.
+Temporarily ignore what’s printed on the visa i.e. "FNU Hina Singh".
+So in this case, your air ticket will be booked as "Hina Singh" and will match your passport.

 Again check the airline name policy before you make final bookings.
 I have mentioned the links above, these policies might change with time.